 If the end of a block will be visible, and you’d like it to match the other rough surfaces, use a block splitter.
-You can probably rent a splitter like this for less than $100 per day.

 These pros like soapstone because the lines created by grease pencils and markers can stay visible for a long time, whereas soapstone washes off in the rain.
 The downside is that soapstone doesn’t work as well on wet blocks.
 You can find these pencils at online retailers.